Vitamin D Deficiency

 Introduction

-Vitamin D is a fat-soluble vitamin that plays an important role in calcium homeostasis and bone metabolism.
-Vitamin D deficiency can lead to osteomalacia and rickets in children and osteomalacia in adults.
-The fortification of milk with vitamin D in the 1930s was effective in eradicating rickets in the world.
-However, subclinical vitamin D deficiency is still widely prevalent in both developed and developing countries, with a worldwide prevalence of up to 1 billion.[1]
-This subclinical vitamin-D deficiency is associated with osteoporosis, increased risk of falls, and fragility fractures.
-Many conflicting recent studies are now showing an association between vitamin D deficiency and cancer, cardiovascular disease, diabetes, autoimmune diseases, and depression.[2]
+Vitamin D is a fat-soluble nutrient essential for calcium homeostasis and bone metabolism.
+Deficiency of this beneficial substance can lead to nutritional rickets in children and osteomalacia in adults.[1]
+In the 1930s, North America began fortifying milk with vitamin D to eradicate dietary rickets in children.[2]
+The recommended daily intake for adults ranges from 400 to 800 international units (IU).[3]
+However, subclinical vitamin D deficiency remains prevalent worldwide, affecting up to 1 billion people in both developed and developing countries.[4]
+Subclinical vitamin D deficiency is linked to osteoporosis, increased risk of falls, and fragility fractures.
+Recent observational studies have shown a potential correlation between vitamin D deficiency and cancer, cardiovascular disease, diabetes, autoimmune diseases, and depression.[5]

 Etiology

-Certain malabsorption syndromes such as celiac disease, short bowel syndrome, gastric bypass, inflammatory bowel disease, chronic pancreatic insufficiency, and cystic fibrosis may lead to vitamin D deficiency.
-Lower vitamin D intake orally is more prevalent in the elderly population.
-[3]
+• Decreased dietary intake or absorption: Certain malabsorption syndromes, such as celiac disease, short bowel syndrome, gastric bypass, inflammatory bowel disease, chronic pancreatic insufficiency, and cystic fibrosis, may lead to vitamin D deficiency.
+Older individuals are more likely to take lower amounts of vitamin D orally.[8]

-Twenty minutes of sunshine daily with over 40% of skin exposed is required to prevent vitamin D deficiency.[4]
-Cutaneous synthesis of vitamin D declines with aging.
-Dark-skinned people have less cutaneous vitamin D synthesis.
-Decreased exposure to the sun, as seen in individuals who are institutionalized or have prolonged hospitalizations, can also lead to vitamin D deficiency.
-[5] Effective sun exposure is decreased in individuals who use sunscreens consistently.
+• Decreased sun exposure: About 20 minutes of sunshine daily, with over 40% of skin exposed, is required to prevent vitamin D deficiency.[9]
+However, cutaneous synthesis of vitamin D declines with aging.
+Dark-skinned individuals have less cutaneous vitamin D synthesis.
+Decreased exposure to the sun, as seen in individuals who are institutionalized or have prolonged hospitalizations, can also lead to vitamin D deficiency.[10]
+Individuals who use sunscreens consistently reduce the opportunity for effective sun exposure.

-Individuals with chronic liver disease such as cirrhosis can have defective 25-hydroxylation, leading to deficiency of active vitamin D. Defects in 1-alpha 25-hydroxylation can be seen in hyperparathyroidism, renal failure, and 1-alpha hydroxylase deficiency.
+• Decreased endogenous synthesis: Individuals with chronic liver conditions, such as cirrhosis, can have defective 25-hydroxylation, leading to a deficiency of active vitamin D.[11] Defects in 1α-25-hydroxylation can be seen in renal failure and hypoparathyroidism.[12][13]

-Medications such as phenobarbital, carbamazepine, dexamethasone, nifedipine, spironolactone, clotrimazole, and rifampin induce hepatic p450 enzymes, which activate the degradation of vitamin D.[6]
+• Increased hepatic catabolism: Medications such as phenobarbital, carbamazepine, dexamethasone, nifedipine, spironolactone, clotrimazole, and rifampin induce hepatic p450 enzymes, which accelerate the degradation of vitamin D into inactive metabolites.[14]

 Epidemiology